-LPA Sub-recipient Monitoring focuses on both project level oversight by ADOT as well as program level oversight dedicated to monitoring subrecipients of federal funds.
-O&M will develop a risk assessment to include all pass-through funds (state and federal) in order to assess which LPAs need to be reviewed and develop an audit/review program to include tests of internal controls, state statutes, ADOT policy and federal compliance requirements, as applicable.
+LPA Sub-recipient Monitoring focuses on both project level and program level oversight by ADOT and is dedicated to monitoring subrecipients of federal funds.
+O&M will develop a risk assessment of all pass-through funds (state and federal) to determine which LPAs need to be reviewed and develop an audit/review program to include tests of internal controls, state statutes, ADOT policies and federal compliance requirements, as applicable.